 Getting everyone on board also instills a level of accountability in each individual and a sense of shared responsibility.
 Remember, once cybercriminals strike, it counts as a collective failure of the organization.
 The entire organization suffers in the event of data loss, and it doesn’t help to blame the IT department or specific individuals.

 Keep in mind that risk management is a continuous process that needs frequent re-evaluation, testing, and adjusting.
 You’ll have to repeatedly assess your security vulnerabilities as new threats emerge and the technology landscape evolves.
 Simple antimalware and firewalls no longer cut it on their own; they aren’t enough to deliver fully dependable data and IT security.
 Managing modern security threats involves a combination of specially designed tools, services, and training.
-If you’re feeling a bit lost, get in touch with us today to learn more about cybersecurity solutions and how to manage business risks.
+If you’re feeling a bit lost, get in touch with us at IND today to learn more about cybersecurity solutions and how to manage business risks.